This Guidance Statement considers some of the ethical issues when applying the ‘no contact rule’ to an opposing client who is an organisation.

 Practitioners are reminded that the highest standards of professionalism continue when appearing before the court remotely.
 This Guidance Statement outlines what solicitors should consider when doing so.

 This Guidance Statement raises the ethical issues practitioners should consider when engaging in social media.

 This Guidance Statement outlines some of the issues solicitors should consider if they are asked to act for family or close friends.

 This Guidance Statement seeks to provide some strategies for properly identifying and dealing with this type of behaviour in a manner consistent with a solicitor’s ethical obligations.

 The purpose of this Guidance Statement is to set out what sexual harassment is, the issue as it relates to the legal industry and what legal and ethical obligations employers and employees have.

-This Guidance Statement seeks to provide some guidance on where a law firm employs the immediate family member of a judicial officer of a jurisdiction in which solicitors of the firm regularly appear, can give rise to potential ethical issues and how these might be managed.
+Where a law firm employs the immediate family member of a judicial officer where solicitors of that firm regularly appear before that judicial officer, potential ethical issues should be considered.